Skip to main content

 Steamed Fish

-Whole fish (grouper, snapper, or yellowtail) steamed with onions, tomatoes, bell peppers, celery, thyme, lime juice, sometimes coconut milk.
-Light, healthy preparation showcasing fresh fish.
-Often served for breakfast with grits or johnny cake.
-Reflects Bahamian preference for fresh, simply-prepared seafood.
+Whole grouper, snapper, or yellowtail steamed with onions, tomatoes, bell peppers, celery, thyme, and lime juice, sometimes finished with coconut milk.
+A light preparation that lets the fish do the talking.
+Often served at breakfast with grits or johnnycake.
+It sums up the Bahamian habit of keeping fresh fish simple.

 Boil Fish & Johnnycake